The Clough Undergraduate Learning Common (CULC).

 Non-Visual Effects of Daylight on Vulnerable Populations

-A Framework to Simulate the Non-Visual Effects of Daylight on the Cognitive Health of Elderly Individuals
+Simulating the Non-Visual Effects of Daylight on Cognitive Health

 This research aims to understand the effect of daylight on cognitive health in general, and elderly and dementia individuals specifically.
 It then focuses on identifying daylighting metrics that entrain the circadian rhythm and specify appropriate thresholds that adapt to the needs of elderly individuals.
 In addition, investigations and simulations of current standard nursing homes are run to test their efficiency towards meeting the daylighting needs of elderly individuals for circadian entrainment.